mccright/rrl/AudioBooks/README.md

 <details>
 <summary>Reader's Notes and Other 3rd Party Summaries:</summary>

-Reader's Notes: What an excellent book!
+Reader's Notes: Another excellent book!
 A [generation ship](https://en.wikipedia.org/wiki/Generation_ship) is launched from Earth in 2545 at 0.1 c (i.e. traveling at 108,000,000 km/h or 10% the speed of light).
 It includes twenty-four self-contained biomes and an average population of two thousand people.
 Their destination is the Tau Ceti system to begin colonization of a planet's moon, an Earth analog, which has been named Aurora.

-Freya (teen)
-Devi (the ship's de facto chief engineer and leader)
+The book follows Devi (the ship's de facto chief engineer and leader) and Freya (Devi's daughter) and the ship's AI quantum computer through a journey of discovery.

 3rd Party Summaries:
 Wikipedia Summary/Review: https://en.wikipedia.org/wiki/Aurora_(novel)